Total Investments fell by 32.2% QoQ in the third quarter but remained higher than the total capital committed during the same quarter last year

 FinTech Investments in France are on track to surpass the record funding from last year

 - French FinTech companies received 87.2% of the total amount invested in 2016 in the first three quarters of this year, putting 2017 on track to surpass the total funding committed in 2016.

 - FinTech Investments in France have increased year on year since 2014 with a CAGR of 56.4% between 2014 and 2016.
 2015, 2016 and 2017 have seen several large deals valued over $20m closed including a $38.97m private equity deal to Microcred Group finalised in Q2 2016.

 - Alongside total investments the number of deals increased almost three-fold between 2014 and 2016.
 However, deal activity is set to slow down this year after only 43 deals were closed in the first three quarters of the year.

 The Top 10 investors participated in more than 30% of all deals to French FinTech companies since 2014

-- In this period, the top ten investors co-invested alongside other most active investors on nine occasions.
+- In this period, the top ten investors co-invested alongside other Top 10 investors on nine occasions.
 An example of this is the $7m investment to Ledger closed in March 2017.
 The round was led by MAIF Avenir with participation from other top 10 investors Kima Ventures and XAnge.
-Digital Currency Group, Libertas Capital, Nicolas Pinto, GDTRE, The Whittemore Collection, Wicklow Capital and BHB Holdings also participated in the round.
+Digital Currency Group, Libertas Capital, Nicolas Pinto, GDTRE, The Whittemore Collection, Wicklow Capital, BHB Holdings also participated in the round.